inpta/ugmrt2fil/README.md

 # ugmrt2fil
 Convert uGMRT raw data files to sigproc-filterbank format.
+Only total intensity data is supported at present.

 Usage
 ======